>

 2. Catalytic Converter

-Many cars now have the catalytic converter built into the downpipe, or at least the front section of the exhaust, that runs under the engine.
-Some vehicles also feature a secondary cat, somewhere along the midsection.
+Many cars have the catalytic converter built into the downpipe or front exhaust section under the engine.
+Some also have a second converter in the midsection.

 How much does it cost to repair a catalytic converter?